hellerve/Detanglement/README.md

 geopy
 ```

-Addiotionally, if you want the WorldBank plugin to work(which is the
+Additionally, if you want the WorldBank plugin to work(which is the
 only working plugin right now, so you might), you need to install
 `wbpy`.
 Also, if you want to check out the nonworking plugin for Twitter(which